Common Questions About Our TRiO Conversion

 Can I install it myself?

-How wide is it?
+How wide is the bike after the conversion?

 How much weight does it add to the bike?

-Does Harley-Davidson endorse the product?
+Do motorcycle manufacturers endorse the product?